Transfer factors for Jacquet-Mao's metaplectic fundamental lemma: Introduction

+One of the step of this approach is precisely the fundamental lemma which we state now.

-Let $F$ be a non-archimedean local field, $\0$ its valuation ring, and $k$ its residue field.
-Let $p$ be the characteristic of $k$ ($(p,2)=1$) and $q$ be the cardinality of $k$.
-We choose once for all a uniformizing element $\varpi\in \0$ (i.e a generator of the maximal ideal of $\0$).
+Let $F$ be a non-Archimedean local field, $\0$ be its valuation ring, and $k$ be its residue field.
+Assume that the cardinality $q$ of $k$ is odd.
+We choose once for all an uniformizer $\varpi$ of $\0$ (i.e a generator of the maximal ideal of $\0$).
 We write $v$ for the valuation of $F$ and $|.|$ for the norm, normalised such that $|x|=q^{-v(x)}$.

-Let $B_r$ be the standard Borel subgroup of $\G_r$ (the subgroup of invertible upper triangular matrices) with unipotent radical $N_r$, and let $T_r$ be a maximal split torus contained in $B_r$.
+Let $B_r$ be the standard Borel subgroup of $\G_r$ (the subgroup of invertible upper triangular matrices) with unipotent radical $N_r$, and let $T_r$ be the maximal split torus contained in $B_r$.
 Let $S_r$ be the variety $\{g\in\G_r|{}^tg=g\}$ and $W_r$ be the Weyl group of $T_r$.